 - Google-friendly and SEO optimised.

-As the most used search engine with almost 90% of the world's searches,[iv] Google has a useful tool called Google My Business, which can help your audience find you online and read reviews about your work.
+As the most used search engine with almost 85% of the world's searches,[ii] Google has a useful tool called Google My Business.
+This can help your audience find you online and read reviews about your work.

 Find out how to get customers online and understand Google My Business here.